-Detailed inspections are an essential component of asset management and hrl: has carried out inspections at several cogeneration stations, smaller power plant and to base load power stations operating around the country. hrl: has experienced and qualified inspectors to visually assess plant in accordance with statutory requirements, such as AS3788.
+Detailed inspections are an essential component of asset management and HRL has carried out inspections at several cogeneration stations, smaller power plant and to many base load power stations operating in Australia and Asia.
+HRL has experienced and qualified inspectors to visually assess plant in accordance with statutory requirements, such as AS3788.
 We develop plant inspection manuals and risk-based inspection programs.
 Technicians with highly developed skills in the non-destructive evaluation of components identify any cracks or defects and estimate thermal history of plant.
-Our laboratories are NATA registered for these inspection activities. hrl: also provides management and resourcing of inspection outage programs including the necessary audit and interpretation.
+Our laboratories are NATA registered for these inspection activities.
+HRL also provides management and resourcing of inspection outage programs including the necessary audit and interpretation.

 Using strain gauges and thermocouples affixed to plant components we obtain data to calculate residual and operating stresses resulting from mechanical loading, thermal gradients, thermal cycling and vibration.
 We operate sophisticated 3D finite element analysis software to determine the stresses in structures and components of complex geometries.
 The analysis makes allowances for creep relaxation and cracking and is applied to single components and integrated systems.
 The distribution of stress, strain and temperature within a structure and their variation with time is calculated from the finite element models.